Sdaas/workstation/README.md

 * Prepare to launch

-		vagrant init my-aws-workstation
+		vagrant init mybox

 * Edit Vagrantfile - make sure that is it configured to used this vm

-      	config.vm.box = "my-aws-workstation"
+      	config.vm.box = "mybox"

-* Launch VM and ssh into it
+* Launch VM and ssh into it.

 		vagrant up
 		vagrant ssh